Fitness suppliers and services

 - a franchisee of a fitness centre

-- a person operating a business as a personal trainer
+- a personal trainer

 - a fitness instructor.